Built to Be Replaced

 Engineering · June 28, 2026

-We have rebuilt the harness more times than we have rebuilt anything else we own.
+We have rebuilt the harness (the runtime around the model) four times, more often than we have rebuilt anything else we own.
 Each time it felt like an admission of failure, like we'd gotten the foundation wrong and were finally paying for it.
 It took a few rounds to see it the other way around.
 The rebuilds weren't the tax on a bad design.
 They were the design working.

 A harness is never finished, because the thing it wraps keeps changing underneath it.
 What you throw away each time, and what you refuse to, turns out to be the clearest map you have of what was ever real.